Infiniworks/Fusion/README.md

 # Fusion Client
-Fusion is a Minecraft Launcher that sports a nice custom pack that does cool things and doesn't bog you down.
-Harness the power of the stars and use Fusion as your main launcher.
-Enjoy many features such as SingularityTM, Soup (not SoupPVP) and many other features.
+Fusion is a Minecraft Launcher that will absolutely fuse you to it with its energetic startup times, feel, and *POWER*!

+Enjoy benefits such as a modern UI, fast performance, and special features such as:
+> Soup\
+> Singularity\
+> Starburst Loader

+and many more!